 City of Evanston

-The City of Evanston collects recycling for single-family homes and multi-family properties with 4-units or less.
+The City of Evanston collects recycling for single-family homes and multifamily properties with four units or fewer.
 The City provides the recycling containers for these properties and collects the materials.
-Residents of these types of properties can call 311 to report a missed pick-up or replacement containers.
+Residents living in these types of properties can call 311 to report a missed pickup or request replacement containers.

-Groot Industries is the City’s contracted hauler for multi-family units larger than 4-units, including large apartment buildings, and all businesses in Evanston.
-Each building works with Groot to establish the type of service that meet their needs, including the number of containers for garbage and recycling and the frequency of the pick-up.
-As part of the contract with the City and Groot, each property receives one 95-gallon recycling cart free of charge and then the landlord/owner is able to get additional recycling services at their discretion.
-Not all properties have the same level of service for recycling, so students should inquire about recycling accessibility prior to signing a lease and understand where the bins are located and how frequently they are collected.
-The City can provide recycling guides or signs to support recycling efforts at any residential property in Evanston and can request these materials by contacting 311.
+Groot Industries is the City’s contracted hauler for multifamily buildings with four or more units, including large apartment buildings, and all businesses in Evanston.
+Building owners and managers work with Groot to set up their service.
+As part of the contract with the City and Groot, each property receives one 95-gallon recycling cart free of charge.
+Building owners can arrange for additional recycling services at their discretion.
+Not all properties have the same level of service for recycling, so students should inquire about recycling availability, bin location, and collection frequency prior to signing a lease.
+The City can provide guides or signs to support recycling efforts at any residential property in Evanston.
+Residents can request these materials by calling 311.

 Evanston also offers residents options for recycling batteries, fluorescent lamps, medications, and more.

 The City of Chicago offers blue cart recycling for single-family homes and multifamily properties with four units or less.
 Residents living in these types of properties can call 311 to report a missed pickup or to obtain recycling carts.

 Owners of multifamily buildings must use a private waste hauler to pick up trash and recycling.
 Under the City’s recycling ordinance, building owners and managers are required to provide residents with an effective recycling program.

 - Resource Center Chicago is Chicago’s largest non-profit recycler, operating drop-off sites and providing private collection services throughout the city.